 Keeping brand colours consistent can eventually turn iconic.
 Some of the biggest brands around the world are recognizable even without reading the product name.

 Labelling and packaging can make or break your brand image.
-Your product label can make it look expensive or cheap, high-end or fast food, professional or amateur, healthy or unhealthy… you get the point.
+Your product label or tag can make it look expensive or cheap, high-end or fast food, professional or amateur, healthy or unhealthy… you get the point.

 Think of a label as the face of your product.
 It must project what you want consumers to think of it.
 When ordering label printing, consider the colours, design, logo placement and how attractive they look.
 Remember that once put on the shelves, your product will have to compete with other brands to get noticed.